 | || || |

-- Monotherapy should always be the first-line treatment → increase dosage before initiating combination therapy
+- Monotherapy should always be the first-line treatment: increase the dosage of the drug to the therapeutic range before initiating combination therapy

 - Combination therapy: drugs from different classes and/or with different pharmacologic modes of action for refractory seizures